18F/18f.gsa.gov/_posts/2015-01-08-an-open-source-tool-for-easier-database-testing.md

 and code contributions.
-Since we're 18F, filing any bugs you find -- and optionally writing tests for them, or even fixing them -- is not just encouraged, it's your patriotic duty.
+Since we're 18F, filing any bugs you find -- and optionally writing tests for them, or even fixing them -- is not just encouraged, it's downright patriotic.
 _(cue inspiring music)_

 For open-source enthusiasts, the potential to release work